nathandpeterson/portfolio-manager-react/README.md

 The site was deployed on a digitalocean droplet, where I installed git and pm2.
 I have been SSHing into the environment to pull down latest, which is kind of a pain.
 Next time, I will definitely try and integrate with Travis or Jenkins to make it less painful.

 The site is hosted through NGINX reverse proxy, which serves up the static files and routes API requests to the node server.
 I set up environment variables while in the shell.
-I copied all the passwords into my notes, but there is probably a better way of maintaining continuity of environment variables between environmnents.

 I used letsencrypt for a SSL cert and goDaddy for domain name.